ballerfuturistic/sfmnauts/general/colored-specular.md

 **Usually the Specular has a very vastly different color scheme from the Diffuse, but if not, they're brighter.**

-**A good example is Tera or JoJo's Bizarre Adventure: Eyes of Heaven**
+**A good example is Tera or JoJo's Bizarre Adventure: Eyes of Heaven.**

 1. Put the colored specular in the **alpha** of the **normal map.**